Oleg Frish

-Oleg Frish is a Russian entertainer, singer, actor, television and radio personality, journalist, music historian, and is the Owner of New Age Media.
+Oleg Frish is a Russian-American entertainer, singer, actor, television and radio personality, journalist, music historian, and is the Owner of New Age Media.
 Oleg was born in Zaporizhia, USSR into a family of musicians.
 His mother, Svetlana Frish, is a pianist and his father, Eugeny Frish, was longtime head of the children’s choir and an important member of the artistic community.